-Your computer keys cannot be duplicated by locksmiths.
+If your computer came with a keylock, the keys cannot be duplicated by locksmiths.
 If you lose them, order replacement keys from the key manufacturer.
 The key serial number and the address of the manufacturer are on a tag attached to the keys.
 Anyone who has the key serial number and manufacturer's address can order duplicate keys, so store the tag in a safe place.
 If you record the key serial number in this book, either remove the page and store it in a secure place, or store this book in a secure place when you are not using it.